tiagocostapt/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Exercises/Module 01/Module 01 Introduction to Azure Virtual Networks/4-exercise-design-implement-virtual-network-azure.md

 | PublicWebServiceSubnet | Subnet name          | PublicWebServiceSubnet |
 |                        | Subnet address range | 10.20.30.0/24          |

- 7.To finish creating the CoreServicesVnet and its associated subnets, select **Review + create**.
+1. To finish creating the CoreServicesVnet and its associated subnets, select **Review + create**.

- 8.Verify your configuration passed validation, and then select **Create**.
+1. Verify your configuration passed validation, and then select **Create**.